-2.36 The local planning authority must consult CCW160, and have regard to its advice, under the provisions of regulation 85B(2) before ascertaining whether the plan could adversely affect the integrity of any European sites or European offshore marine sites, alone
+2.36 The local planning authority must consult CCW, and have regard to its advice, under the provisions of regulation 85B(2) before ascertaining whether the plan could adversely affect the integrity of any European sites or European offshore marine sites, alone

-157 Case C-127/02, Landelijke Vereniging tot Behoud van de Waddenzee.
+&lt;sup>157 Case C-127/02, Landelijke Vereniging tot Behoud van de Waddenzee.

-158 See, in relation to European sites and European offshore marine sites, the following document: European Commission, 2007, Guidance document on Article 6(4) of the 'Habitats Directive' 92/43/EEC, section 1.4.
-159 Or, in the case of cSACs and pSPAs respectively, to ascertain that the development plan (i) will
+&lt;sup>158 See, in relation to European sites and European offshore marine sites, the following document: European Commission, 2007, Guidance document on Article 6(4) of the 'Habitats Directive' 92/43/EEC, section 1.4.

-159 Or, in the case of cSACs and pSPAs respectively, to ascertain that the development plan (i) will not seriously compromise the ecological characteristics of the cSAC, or (ii) will not cause significant pollution or deterioration of the pSPA, or significant disturbance of the bird species for which the pSPA has been proposed.
-160 Local planning authorities will also need to consult Natural England, which should be done through or in combination with other plans or projects.
-It should also follow the same process before assessing the plan's potential effects on any pSPAs or Ramsar sites.
-The local planning authority should discuss a draft of the output from the appropriate assessment with CCW prior to the formal consultation required by regulation 85B (2).
-Iterative consultation with CCW, as the development plan progresses is the best way to ensure that the requirements of regulation 85B(2) have been met.
+&lt;sup>159 Or, in the case of cSACs and pSPAs respectively, to ascertain that the development plan (i) will not seriously compromise the ecological characteristics of the cSAC, or (ii) will not cause significant pollution or deterioration of the pSPA, or significant disturbance of the bird species for which the pSPA has been proposed.

-160 Local planning authorities will also need to consult Natural England, which should be done through CCW, before ascertaining whether their plans could adversely affect the integrity of "European sites" in England.
+&lt;sup>160 Local planning authorities will also need to consult Natural England, which should be done through CCW, before ascertaining whether their plans could adversely affect the integrity of "European sites" in England.